RakeshTirlangi/Cross-domain-text-classifier/README.md

 - **Source domain (labeled):** Amazon Polarity Dataset
 - **Target domain (unlabeled for training):** Yelp Polarity Dataset

-The goal is to train a target-domain classifier without directly using labeled target data during training.
+The objective is to train a target-domain classifier without directly using labeled target data during training.

 ---

 ## Method Overview

-The pipeline follows the patent flow:
+This implementation follows the core framework proposed in:

+**“Method and System for Training a Target Domain Classifier to Label Text Segments”**
+US Patent No. 20180068231
+Inventors: Raksha Sharma, Sandipan Dandapat, Himanshu Sharad Bhatt
+Filed by Xerox Research Center of India

+### Core Steps

 1. Identify statistically significant source-domain keywords.
 2. Label target-domain keywords using an external signal.